How to Find the Leading Coefficient of a Polynomial: A full breakdown

 Advanced Scenarios and Further Exploration

 The methods explained above cover most standard polynomial situations.
-However, more complex scenarios may require further manipulation or a deeper understanding of polynomial properties.
+That said, more complex scenarios may require further manipulation or a deeper understanding of polynomial properties.
 For instance:

 - Polynomials with radical coefficients: The leading coefficient will still be determined by the highest degree term, even if the coefficient involves radicals.